learn-co-curriculum/phase-1-algorithms-has-target-sum-solution/README.md

 ## Conclusion

-When solving algorithm problems, coming up with a more efficient solution often involves reframing the problem and looking for patterns to similar problems that you may have seen before.
+When solving algorithm problems, coming up with a more efficient solution often involves reframing the problem, and recognizing patterns that you may have seen before in similar problems.
 The second solution we came up with isn't something a lot of developers come up with on the first attempt, and it's better to get a slow (but working!) solution on paper before trying to optimize.
 But the more practice you get, the more you'll see these common patterns emerge and be able to apply different strategies to solve problems more efficiently.